Not to be confused with

-git rebase which is a whole other flamewar.)
+git rebase and the ability to squash commits locally with interactive rebase, which is a whole other flamewar.

 Personally I dislike the “rebase” and “squash” buttons on GitHub because: